01 of 10

-Gray and White is Always Right
+Gray and White Is Always Right

 05 of 10

-Gray and Blue with a Touch of Whimsy
+Gray and Blue With a Touch of Whimsy

 Here’s how to have fun with gray: add in a heaping dose of polka dots.
 This bedroom shows off gray’s whimsical side with the aforementioned dots on the European shams and the curtains.
-The color scheme is a soft one, but the touches of blue on the throw pillow, quirky bedside collectibles and right-in-between-gray-and-blue accent wall at the head of the bed add plenty of interest and a whole lot of charm.Continue to 6 of 10 below.
+The color scheme is a soft one, but the touches of blue on the throw pillow, quirky bedside collectibles, and right-in-between-gray-and-blue accent wall at the head of the bed add plenty of interest and a whole lot of charm.Continue to 6 of 10 below.

 06 of 10

 Looking for a way to light up an otherwise dark room?
 Then take a look at orange.
 This citrusy hue is bright and cheerful, with just a touch of retro appeal.
-See how it transforms the dark wood and moody gray walls in this bedroom into something unexpectedly wonderful.
+It transforms the dark wood and moody gray walls in this bedroom into something unexpectedly wonderful.
 Orange is a great counterpoint for any shade of gray; it’s bright and cheerful like yellow, but has more depth, making it strong enough to hold its own against even the darkest gray.Continue to 7 of 10 below.

 07 of 10